-Burnette, Shutt present CLE seminars at SC Association for Justice convention
+Burnette, Shutt present seminars at SC Association for Justice convention

 Employment lawyers Nekki Shutt and M. Malissa Burnette gave presentations this week at the South Carolina Association for Justice convention in Hilton Head.